ivogeorg/starter-migrating-from-blocks-to-js/README.md

 1. You need to commit the changes and additions to your assignment for each section or project.
 This means that there should be _at least_ 12 commits to your assignment repository when you are done.
 I advise you to have more than that, to get used to it.

 2. You need to **tag** the final commit for each section.
-Tags are under the _Releases_ tab on the Github page of your repository.
-The tag should be
+Tags are under _releases_ in the repository bar on the Github page of the assignment repository.
+The tag should be one of the following `v0.1`, `v0.2`, ..., `v0.12`, for each section, respectively.

-1. You need to write the program yourself. _**Note:** It is very important that you take the time to do that, without copying other programs, following step-by-step tutorials or guides, or flipping back and forth between an already written program while writing your own._

-2. The program doesn't have to be very complicated, but it also shouldn't be basic.
-It should have:
-   - input (buttons, motion sensor, temperature, or GPIO pin resistance)
-   - output (5x5 LED matrix)
-   - some computation (you should take some data and process it)
-   - looping (do something repeatedly, including but not limited to a "forever" loop)

-3. Look at the [resources](#resources) for ideas.

-4. Test your program on your micro:bit until you are satisfied.
+3. You need to update the assignment repository README.md (this document, in the section [Tags](#tags)) with a short description of your section program or project, **before** you tag.

 ### 3. Working with Github Classroom